 Minimizing Interest Costs

-After completing a balance transfer, minimising interest charges in the future is crucial.
+After completing a balance transfer, minimizing interest charges in the future is crucial.
 One effective strategy is to pay more than the minimum payment each month.
-Doing so can reduce the overall balance quicker and decrease the amount of interest accrued.
+Doing so can reduce the overall balance quicker and decrease the interest accrued.

 Avoiding Pitfalls